odoo/documentation/content/developer/tutorials/getting_started/13_inheritance.rst

 directly in the regular user view.

-But before going through the specific Odoo module inheritance, let's see how we can alter the behavior of the standard CRUD (Create, Retrieve, Update or Delete) methods.
+But before going through the specific Odoo module inheritance, let's see how we can alter the behavior of the standard CRUD (Create, Read, Update or Delete) methods.

 Python Inheritance
 ==================